anishapant21/ldap-docker/README.md

 docker run -it -p 389:389 openldap-server bash
 ```

+### Step 3: Make sure the slapd service is running

+Check using command `service slapd status` and if it is not running run the command `service slapd start`

-### Step 3: Test User Existence and SSH into the Container
+### Step 4: Test User Existence and SSH into the Container

 Before SSHing into the client using this server, you can verify the existence of a user using the LDAP search command.